frontiertower/towerbot/README.md

 ## ✨ What is TowerBot?

 TowerBot connects your Telegram group to powerful AI and community data.
-It can answer questions, summarize information, and provide analytics—all with persistent memory and semantic search.
+It can answer questions, summarize information, and provide analytics—all with persistent memory and semantic/graph search.
+It also provides detailed information about the building, events, and community using structured data.

 ---